harel-coffee/compilation-analysis-auto/README.md

 ## deprecated

+ * TUXML-analysis.ipynb: learning and some exploration of bugs out of `config_bdd30-100.pkl` pre-requisite: download `config_bdd30-100.pkl` here https://filesender.renater.fr/?s=download&token=556ae671-4546-493e-f96f-3cd3c1919724#
+ * bdd-tuxml-facility: database facilities (e.g., logs) typically to analyze configuration (failures)
  * TUXML-basic.ipynb: learning and some exploration of bugs (out of config_10K.csv, see below)
    * if you want to process config_50K.csv, just change `TUXML_CSV_FILENAME= './config_bdd10K.csv'`
    * there is also a part about kernel sizes, but it's out of the scope right now
 excerpt: config_bdd10K.csv